michellearanha/Vaccinology_Tools/README.md

-Skip to content

-Search or jump to…

-Pull requests
-Issues
-Marketplace
-Explore

-@michellearanha
-Learn Git and GitHub without any code!
-Using the Hello World guide, you’ll start a branch, write comments, and open a pull request.

-2
-0 0 michellearanha/Vaccinology_Tools Private
- Code  Issues 0  Pull requests 0  Projects 0  Security  Insights  Settings Vaccinology_Tools/New_ReadMe
-@michellearanha michellearanha Create New_ReadMe fe0313a 2 minutes ago
-135 lines (77 sloc)  8.62 KB

 # Vaccinology Tools

 Determine cross-reactivity between peptide sequences based on short sliding windows and/or helical wheel homology of coiled-coil proteins